Metal Fabrication & Job Shops

 Accurate quoting means you stop leaving money on the table.
 You say no to jobs that won't make margin.
 Your revenue per employee goes up even if your headcount stays flat.

-- →Metal fabrication and job shops, $10M–$75M revenue
+• Metal fabrication and job shops, $10M–$75M revenue

-- →Custom fabricators, contract manufacturers with 20–150 employees
+• Custom fabricators, contract manufacturers with 20–150 employees

-- →Companies running job costing manually or in a legacy system
+• Companies running job costing manually or in a legacy system

-- →Shops where quoting is based on memory and leads to margin surprises
+• Shops where quoting is based on memory and leads to margin surprises

-Assess your quoting, scheduling, and material practices
+What to assess: your quoting, scheduling, and material practices

-Design the job shop operating model
+System model: the job shop operating model

-We map how Odoo will handle quoting (with historical data), shop scheduling (with real-time visibility), and material allocation (with automatic stock management).
+The system model maps how Odoo will handle quoting (with historical data), shop scheduling (with real-time visibility), and material allocation (with automatic stock management).
 Everything is built from how you actually work.

-We configure the system, load your historical data and material specs, and train your team to quote, schedule, and track work inside Odoo.
+The systems guidance covers how to configure the system, load your historical data and material specs, and train your team to quote, schedule, and track work inside Odoo.
 The system goes live when your team is ready.

 Quoting Accuracy and Consistency Analysis